Corporate Governance

 Approach to the CEO Succession Plan

-In order to hand over the business to the right person, the BoD, as part of its essential duties, develops succession plans that can convince all stakeholder groups.
-To ensure objectivity and transparency in the process for deciding on the replacement and selection of the CEO, the BoD appropriately supervises the preparation of proposals by the current CEO through discussions at the Executive Nomination Meeting.
+In order to hand over the business to the right person, the Board of Directors, as part of its essential duties, develops succession plans that can convince all stakeholder groups.
+To ensure objectivity and transparency in the process for deciding on the replacement and selection of the CEO, the Board of Directors appropriately supervises the preparation of proposals by the current CEO through discussions at the Governance and Executive Nomination Meeting.

-To ensure the objectivity of the successor selection process and increase the effectiveness of its supervision by the Board of Directors and Executive Nomination Meeting, it is important to have effective selection criteria in place, particularly for use by outside directors.
-To this end, SUBARU discloses two sets of criteria: ’Abilities required of the SUBARU Group's CEO” and ’Five key qualities required of the SUBARU Group's CEO.”
-These criteria serve as a guide for evaluating candidates in light of quality, competency, experience, track record, specialized expertise, personality, and other factors, which have been discussed and decided on by the Board of Directors and Executive Nomination Meeting.
+To ensure the objectivity of the successor selection process and increase the effectiveness of its supervision by the Board of Directors and Governance and Executive Nomination Meeting, it is important to have effective selection criteria in place, particularly for use by independent outside directors.
+To this end, SUBARU discloses two sets of criteria: “Abilities required of the SUBARU Group’s CEO” and “Five key qualities required of the SUBARU Group’s CEO.”
+These criteria serve as a guide for evaluating candidates in light of quality, competency, experience, track record, specialized expertise, personality, and other factors, which have been discussed and decided on by the Board of Directors and Governance and Executive Nomination Meeting.

 Abilities required of the SUBARU Group's CEO